Krueske/AQuilt/README.md

 You can download the AQuilt model after anonymity period from this link:[link]

-Notes：

-- AQuilt is trained based on the Qwen2.5-7B-base model.
-You need to merge the downloaded Lora file with Qwen2.5-7B-base to obtain the complete AQuilt model.

 ## Environment Setup

 To install all the relevant packages, run the following: